 Now more than ever, manufacturers are introducing new manufacturing technologies in their factories.
 With competition growing stiffer in the manufacturing industry, the dogma of the twenty-first century is that change is the only way to maintain relevance.
+It then means you have to keep up with Industry 4.0 trends if you are looking for digital transformation.

 The most dominant of changes to date is manufacturers move to shift production towards automation and smart factories.
 More and more technologies are emerging in the field of manufacturing, and most companies are struggling to keep up with the fast pace.
 To those who manage to keep up, the promise of lower production cost, reduced labor cost, and quality products tailored to customer needs await on the other side.